-As mentioned to the note 17.1 to financial statements about the value of investment in associate of Fakwantip Co., Ltd. as presented in the consolidated financial statements as at December 31, 2021 and 2020, amount of Baht - for the both year (Net of allowance for impairment loss of investment in associated amount of Baht - for the both year), because of the associate company out of rehabilitation plan on July 31, 2018 and the Company perform beginning equity method from originally recorded cost method.
-The associate company assessed the fair value of property and building in progress, the fair value is in accordance to the valuation report amount of Baht 51.18 million with a higher cost than the fair value amount of Baht 19.57 million, the Company is recorded investment in associate by equity method in the consolidated financial statements recognized such loss amount of Baht 5.81 million in beginning retained earnings on 2019.
-And machinery during installation is in the process of evaluating fair value, for the year ended December 31, 2021, the Company has not recognized any share of loss on investment in that associate in the consolidated financial statements because of the Company already recognized its share of loss in excess of its investment in associate, there was no book value of investment in associates as at December 31, 2021 the financial statement of the associate is the Company recognize.
+As mentioned to the note 16.1 to financial statements about the value of investment in associate of Fakwantip Co., Ltd. as presented in the consolidated financial statements as at December 31, 2022 and 2021, amount of Baht - for the both year (Net of allowance for impairment loss of investment in associated amount of Baht - for the both year), because of the associate company out of rehabilitation plan on July 31, 2018 and the Company perform beginning equity method from originally recorded cost method.
+The company also failed to assess the value of the machinery during installation as of the date of commencement of the equity method as the machinery was in the process of obtaining permission from the Enforcement Department to enter the premises for the assessee to make a fair valuation as the Central Bankruptcy Court had ordered the protection of the property from the creditors filing for bankruptcy.
 Auditor has reviewed and presentation a qualified opinion on those financial reports of cannot reviewed cost of machinery during installation amount of Baht 283.02 million.
 The management of the entity has clarified that the plant has been started after the machine has been installed before 2014, so there is no evidence of payment.
 Such matter may result change in the value of investments associate and share of profit on investment in associate, if fair value measurement of asset complete.
 Its incapacitate other review to be satisfied to investments associate and share of profit on investment in associate